aniketrai8/Java8_/README.md

 - Before Java8 developers has to carefully validate values because of the possiblity of throwing the NullPointerException.
 - Java 8 Optional class to handle situation there was a possiblity of getting an NPE
 - it can return a value of this object if this value is not a null.
+- Another usecase of Optional is changing NPE with another exception.

   Ex- Here how to return an Optional with a speicfic value or an empty Optional. if the paramater is full